sebelga/gstore-api/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 ## Motivation
-While I was coding the [gstore](https://github.com/sebelga/gstore-node) library I was working on an REST API for a mobile project.
-I found myself copying a lot of the same code to create all the routes and controllers needed to manage my Datastore entities.
-So I decided to create this small utility to help me create all the REST routes for CRUD operations over the Google Datastore entities.
+While I was working on the [gstore-node](https://github.com/sebelga/gstore-node) library I was building a REST API for a mobile project.
+I found myself copying a lot of the same code over and over to create all the routes and controllers needed to manage my Datastore entities.
+So I decided to create this small utility to help me generate all the REST routes for CRUD operations on the Google Datastore entities.

 ## Installation